dorumrr/npmjs-cordova-honeywell-scanner-simplified/README.md

 ## Usage

-Call `.listen` to capture data from scanner.
-You can disable the capturing by calling `.release` and enable it back by calling `.claim` followed by `.listen`
+Call `.listen` to capture scans using the device's physical buttons.
+Call `.scan` within your application to enable a "software" triggerd scan.
+You can disable the capturing by calling `.release` and enable it back by calling `.claim` followed by `.listen` method.
+You can also simulate a softare button to enable the reader behaving in the same way as the hardware scan button(s).

+TIP: In Ionic, in order to access `window` property, you may need to add `window: any = window` just above your constructor.

 ### Enable listener
 ```javascript
 window.plugins.honeywell.listen(function(data) {
   console.log('Scanned: ' + data);